 Most of this “loss” is attributed to evaporation in the summer months predominantly through irrigation of residential lawns, agricultural crops, golf courses, and of course, all our beautiful parks.
 At current usage rates it would take over 1300 years to reduce the volume of the aquifer from 10 trillion gallons to 9 trillion gallons.
 While water is said to be “lost” through evaporation, which includes evaporation from all surface water bodies such as the Spokane River, Lake CDA, Lake Spokane, (Long Lake), and regional public pools, etc., water is never actually “lost”.
 Water moves continuously through the water cycle, and does not simply disappear.
 Water never vanishes, it never gets used up, and is never “consumed”.
 Water always returns to the water cycle.
 Our planet has the same amount of water today as it did 100 or 1000 years ago.
 We haven’t lost any of it.

 The fact that the City Council is justifying fee increases for Spokane rate payers “in order to curb water use” is based on deception, or a “false premise”, that somehow area residents are responsible for robbing the aquifer by over watering our lawns.
 We must pay for our sin of water gluttony.
-The City Council would have us believe that by watering our lawns and golf courses, greedy Spokane residents are stealing from other people across the rest of the state, or causing the deaths of countless millions in sub-Saharan Africa who are dying of dehydration.
+The City Council would have us believe that water greedy Spokane residents are stealing from other people across the rest of the state, or causing the deaths of countless millions in sub-Saharan Africa who are dying of dehydration.
 Yet nothing could be further from the truth.
-The massive out flow of nearly one billion gallons per day from the SVRP aquifer is so close to what flows in, that the difference is negligible.
+The massive out flow of nearly one billion gallons per day from the SVRP aquifer is so close to what actually flows in, that the difference is absolutely negligible.

 The plan is dangerous because it emphasizes a reduction in green space around our homes.
 City Council President Berean Beggs blames residents for planting flowers and shrubs that really aren’t suited for Spokane and for watering our lawns in order to keep everything green.
 Beggs says, “Adapting our landscaping somewhat to what our climate is here in Spokane, you can have real beautiful landscaping that was meant to be here and is much cheaper for you.
 It looks better and is much cheaper for the entire environment.”

 And finally, the City Council’s plan is potentially damaging to the environment.
-Granted, the overuse of harsh chemicals to keep lawns green and weed free can, and should be reduced wherever possible.
-However, there are multiple environmental benefits to growing your own garden and maintaining a green lawn.
+Granted, the overuse of harsh chemicals to keep lawns green and weed free can and should be reduced wherever possible.
+However, there are multiple environmental benefits to growing your own back yard garden and maintaining a green lawn.

 Lawns absorb run off, filter water, and make water less acidic compared to water running off a hard surface.
 Lawns capture dust, smoke, and other air pollutants.
 Lawns cool the local environment and act as a carbon sink.
 Lawns provide habitat for a wide variety of organisms that feed a diverse assortment of wildlife and birds.
 Lawns control erosion and stabilize the soil.
 Lawns reduce the heat island effect of asphalt and concrete and can lower ambient temperatures by 20% to 30%.